 Satsuma mandarins are rich in vitamins C and A. They are a good source of dietary fiber and potassium, and contain small amounts of copper, calcium and magnesium.
 Satsuma mandarins are a valuable source of flavonoid antioxidants such as naringenin, naringin and hesperetin, and pectin.

-Satsuma mandarins are most commonly eaten fresh, removed and separated into sections.
-They may be used in green salads, in baked, frozen or fresh dessert preparations.
-Use Satsuma mandarin juice in cocktails or smoothies, or to blend with other citrus juices.
-Pair Satsuma with yogurt, endive, arugula, winter squash, and leeks.
+Satsuma mandarins are most commonly eaten fresh, peeled and separated into sections.
+They can be added to green salads or used in baked, frozen, or fresh dessert applications.
+Use Satsuma mandarin juice for cocktails or smoothies, or blend with other citrus juices.
+Pair Satsuma mandarins with yogurt, endive, arugula, winter squash, and leeks.
 Use them alongside seafood, pork or chicken.
-Satsuma mandarins pair well with sweet, spicy, or Asian flavors such as soy, ginger, garlic, vanilla, honey and olive oil.
-In Japan, a portion of the fresh fruit is processed for canning and juicing.
+Satsuma mandarins pair well with sweet, spicy, or Asian flavors like soy, ginger, garlic, vanilla, honey, and olive oil.
 Satsuma mandarins will keep at room temperature for up to 5 days.
-They can be refrigerated for up to 3 weeks in the crisper drawer.
+They can be refrigerated for up to 3 weeks in the refrigerator.